scrum-1/horosim/README.md

 * press verify in the Arduino IDE (or press "Export compiled Binary")
 * change to the terminal that you used to run your program for the last time
 * run your new program (./Test.ino.exe)

+I recommend that your Arduino program is saved in /home/htmaa/Arduino.
+So you keep a clean copy of the repository files and you can upgrade the source code easily.

+### Updating the software ###

+You can update the software by using these commands in the terminal:

+	cd /home/htmaa/Arduino/hardware/arduino2vrepsim/
+	git pull

 ### Questions? ###